FROST-web3/Bioinformatics_NGS_pipeline/README.md

 ### RNA-seq Analysis
 The `rna-seq` directory provides a complete pipeline for RNA sequencing data analysis for gene expression studies.

+### Single-cell Sequencing Analysis
+The `singlecell` directory contains analysis pipelines for single-cell sequencing data.

+### Metagenomics Analysis
+The `meta-genomics` directory provides resources for analyzing metagenomic sequencing data.

+## Directory Structure Note
+**Important**: This repository is transitioning to use consistent lowercase naming for all directories.
+Please use these current folders:
+- Use `singlecell` instead of `Singlecell`
+- Use `meta-genomics` instead of `Meta-genomics`

 ## Usage Instructions

 ### Environment Requirements